srsem/quickinvoicegen-api/README.md

 The API is accessed via send a POST request to the  [https://quickinvoicegen.com/pdf](https://quickinvoicegen.com/pdf) endpoint.
 Client can send an unlimited number of requests, however requests are rate limited.
 The endpoint will return `403` HTTP error if the rate limit is breached.

+The API doesn't store any information related to the request on the server.

 ### Request parameters